Pytest With Eric

 Testing code is paramount, it ensures your code behaves as expected.

-If you write Python unit tests, you’re likely familiar with the MagicMock class, which enables the simulation of object behaviours for testing purposes.
+If you write Python unit tests, you’re likely familiar with the MagicMock class, which enables the simulation of object behaviours for testing purposes, especially when your code has external dependencies.

 One common testing scenario is checking how your code handles exceptions.